sjhudek/social-network-api/README.md

 ## What You Can Expect:

-- Starting Up:
+- Starting the Server:
- - - When you kick things off with the right command, our system will not only start up but also make sure everything's in sync with our MongoDB database using Mongoose.
+- - When I run the application command, the server starts:
+- - - the Mongoose models are synchronized with the MongoDB database.

-- Viewing User Info:
+- Viewing User and Thought Data:
-- - Curious about user details or thoughts?
-Just use the API GET routes.
-You'll see all the data neatly presented in a JSON format, making it both readable and technically sound.

-- Adding & Changing Stuff:
-- - With our API POST and PUT routes, you can effortlessly add or modify users and thoughts.
-And if you ever need to remove something?
-The DELETE route has got your back.

-- Interacting with Thoughts:
-- - Using the API POST route, you can add reactions to thoughts or even add new friends to a user's list.
-And if you ever want to undo?
-The DELETE route lets you remove reactions or friends with ease.
+- - When I use Insomnia to access the API's GET routes for users and thoughts:
+- - - the data for these routes appears in a nicely formatted JSON.

+- Managing User and Thought Data:
+- - When I use Insomnia to interact with the API's POST, PUT, and DELETE routes:
+- - - I can create, update, and delete users and thoughts in the database.

+- Reacting to Thoughts and Managing Friends:
+- - When I use Insomnia to test the API's POST and DELETE routes:
+- - - I can add or remove reactions to thoughts.
+- - - I can also add or remove friends from a user's friend list successfully.

 ## GitHub:
 https://github.com/sjhudek/social-network-api